 Anyway, the weight of the summarised evidence above may help you think twice about submitting to a guru doctrine that is not exactly embraced by all kinds of sex experts today.

 Is there anything good to say about the monk Yogananda's main views on sex?
-If you find that having sex about once a year his views may suit you.
+If you find that having sex about once or twice a year, his main views could suit you.
 We are not all alike.

 Also, Yogananda was rather against getting married also, not just against having a good sex life.
 There is much social research about stressors among Americans today.
-It shows up through the Holmes and Rahe scale that getting intimate with one or more others may well be the basic source of stress if you cannot handle the "side effects" of love, so to speak.
+It shows up through the Holmes and Rahe scale that getting intimate with one or more others may well be the basic source of stress if you cannot handle the "side effects" and ramifications of love, so to speak.
 For many of the fourteen main stressors among people in America tie may result from intimacy enough.
 See for yourself, follow this link and study the strain and stresses of marriage through "the eyes of" the Life Event Scale by Rahe and Holmes.
+It is based on American averages, and there is no one that is perfectly average, but still . . .
 And note too that the other half of the coin, so to speak, is that having sex alleviates stress ...

 So Yogananda's views look a lot like "minus x minus" becomes "plus" too.
 That is, "Oh, marry not" and "have next to no sex if wed" seem tolerable to monks, at least at first.
 And maybe to those who are served by guru dictates too in the way of prestige and status and privileges, among others.